Mourning the missing in Israel's 'cemeteries of numbers'

 There have been at least 45 cases where Israeli courts ordered that bodies be returned, only for Israeli authorities to fail to locate them.
 But even those families who eventually were able to bury their relatives were initially told it would be impossible.
 Responses to their cases, some of them dating back to the early 90s, blame challenges with identifying the dead and a lack of documentation before 1980.

-After more than 20 years of these cases, a solution agreed upon in 2015 was for the Israeli military to set up a DNA bank.
+After more than 20 years of these cases, a solution agreed upon in 2015 was for the Israeli military to set up a DNA bank so it could easily check against samples provided by the campaigning families.
 But since then, only two families have been tested out of the 116 JLAC is advocating on behalf of, according to the campaign's head Salwa Hamad.

 The bodies of their family members were identified but will not be handed over until a decision on the fate of all the bodies is reached, Hamad told MEE.
 That decision is still pending: a court case on it was postponed and has since been transferred to an expanded bench of seven judges, which JLAC said indicated it was being treated as a national security case.